 Feline stomatitis is a severe, painful inflammation of a cat’s mouth and gums.
-Gingivitis is a medical term that refers to inflammation of the gums and is one of the earlier signs of dental disease.
-Stomatitis refers to a more generalized inflammation of the mucous membranes within the mouth.
-In most cases, the condition causes painful ulcers and lesions to form in the mouth; these ulcers can involve the lips, tongue, gums, and back of the throat.
+Stomatitis should not be confused with gingivitis, a common, less painful inflammation of the gums.
+Stomatitis refers to more generalized inflammation of the mucous membranes within the mouth.
+In most cases, the condition causes painful ulcers and lesions to form in the mouth.
+These ulcers can develop on the lips, tongue, gums, and back of the throat.

 Symptoms of Stomatitis in Cats

-One of the most common symptoms is pain in cats with stomatitis is severe pain.
+One of the most common stomatitis symptoms is severe pain.
 This can manifest in a variety of ways.
-In some cases, a cat suffering with this condition may be in too much pain to open his or her mouth to eat.
-In other cases, due to the chronic pain, the cat may exhibit behavioral changes such as being withdrawn or irritable.
-Some cats may stop eating their dry food, due to it being too painful to chew and only eat canned food.
-This can often result in the cat being described as a picky eater when in fact, they have mouth pain.
+In some cases, a cat suffering from stomatitis may be in too much pain to open its mouth to eat.
+If your cat can open its mouth, dry food is likely too painful to chew, so wet food is a better option.
+In some cases, due to the chronic pain, your cat may exhibit behavioral changes such as acting withdrawn or irritable.
+This can be confused with your cat being a picky eater when in fact, it has mouth pain.

 Causes of Stomatitis

 Unfortunately, the causes of stomatitis in cats are not yet completely understood.
 In many cases, the cause is assumed to be immune-mediated, meaning that the cat’s immune system attacks its oral tissues as an abnormal response to bacteria in the mouth.

 - Dental disease: A variety of dental diseases can contribute to the development stomatitis.
 For example, periodontal disease results from the accumulation of plaque on and around the teeth, which causes inflammation involving the gums and tooth support structures.